 Is Corn Good For You?
 People enjoy eating corn because of its versatile taste, and it’s a common ingredient in many Midwest dishes.
-The United States is the top consumer of corn.
+The United States is the top consumer of this popular veggie.
 According to reports.

 Today in this article, we will tell you whether you should eat corn or not in light of scientific studies in 2023.